 Roselle flowers are commonly known as Red Sorrel, in Hindi, they are called Lal Ambari or Patwa.
-Its a shrub like plant that's native to West Africa, but is also found in tropical America and Asia.
-Its grown and consumed extensively in Maharashtra, Andhra Pradesh, Assam, Tripura, Karnataka and Jharkhand.
+Its a shrub-like plant that's native to West Africa, but is also found in tropical America and Asia.
+It's grown and consumed extensively in Maharashtra, Andhra Pradesh, Assam, Tripura, Karnataka, and Jharkhand.
 In fact, this Roselle Flower Chutney recipe was shared by my househelp who belongs to Jharkhand!

 This is an incredibly quick-cooking chutney.
 Once the beautiful red waxy calyces ( petals) are separated from the bright green seed, it takes no more than ten minutes!
-Its a rather tart chutney, reminded me a bit of fresh cranberry relish…I sweetened it with some jaggery to give a slightly sweet note.
-And its bright crimson colour makes it even more irresistible!
+Its a rather tart chutney, reminded me a bit of fresh cranberry relish.
+It would certainly make a wonderful addition to the Thanksgiving table along with a roast Turkey or Chicken.

 Roselle flowers are mostly used to make tea, by simply boiling the calyces in water.
 They make lovely jams and syrups too.
 The leaves are used to make Gongura pickles and chutney.
 I can't wait to try these recipes, they all sound so wonderful!

 A grilled sandwich with Brie and this Roselle chutney would be so so delicious.
 I'm already salivating at the thought!
 Serve it with savory crepes, waffles or with dosa, cheela.